Introducing the FastComet ModSecurity cPanel Feature

 You are probably wondering why in the world you will need to disable that feature and to lift off the protection from your account.

-Many of the custom installed components such as plugins, modules, themes and so on are a product of third party developers which are not familiar with our WAF.
+Many of the custom installations such as plugins, modules, themes and so on are products of third-party developers who are not familiar with our WAF.
 In some cases, the installation procedures of these components will result in an error message from our WAF due to the fact that the components are triggering some security rule.
 In that particular case, our customers can disable ModSecurity for a brief period of time – until the installation/update/deletion lasts and then to enable it again.

 To be even more beneficial that feature allows the customers to enable/disable the feature only for concrete domain or subdomain so for example if you are trying to install some plugin which is resulting in an error from our WAF on a subdomain you can simply disable ModSecurity for that subdomain in particular.
 This allows for your entire account to remain under the protection except for the subdomain you are currently using.